Skip to navigation

 A grave in Bukit China

-I spent Tuesday 25th wandering round, thoroughly enjoying the feeling of history and cultural significance, and marvelling at the sights of modern Malaysia.
+I spent another couple of days just wandering round, thoroughly enjoying the feeling of history and cultural significance, and marvelling at the sights of modern Malaysia.
 I visited the Stadhuys – the Dutch-era town hall – and its museum, where I not only read a complete history of Melaka, I also discovered the correct terms for rice harvesting.
 You 'thresh' the rice to remove the grains from the mature stalks, and 'winnowing' is the name of the method of throwing the dried grains into the air to remove the husk.
-Now I could talk to any rice farmers I'd meet with confidence.
+Now I can talk to any rice farmers I meet with confidence.

 Porta de Santiago